PyFilesystem/pyfilesystem2/docs/source/guide.rst

 In the case of a ``OSFS``, a standard file-like object will be returned.
 Other filesystems may return a different object supporting the same methods.
 For instance, :class:`~fs.memoryfs.MemoryFS` will return a ``io.BytesIO`` object.

 PyFilesystem also offers a number of shortcuts for common file related operations.
-For instance, :meth:`~fs.base.FS.getbytes` will return the file contents as a bytes, and :meth:`~fs.base.FS.gettext` will read unicode text.
+For instance, :meth:`~fs.base.FS.readbytes` will return the file contents as a bytes, and :meth:`~fs.base.FS.readtext` will read unicode text.
 These methods is generally preferable to explicitly opening files, as the FS object may have an optimized implementation.

-Other *shortcut* methods are :meth:`~fs.base.FS.setbin`, :meth:`~fs.base.FS.setbytes`, :meth:`~fs.base.FS.settext`.
+Other *shortcut* methods are :meth:`~fs.base.FS.download`, :meth:`~fs.base.FS.upload`, :meth:`~fs.base.FS.writebytes`, :meth:`~fs.base.FS.writetext`.

 Walking
 ~~~~~~~